Apr 6, 2022

 Consider what emotion you are targeting in the angle of the story you tell during your ask.

 It’s common sense – the easier something is to see, the more people will see it (and talk about it).
 People often feel the need to copy or imitate others so capitalize on that desire by making sure that you publicly feature cases of supporters who are helping you in order to inspire others to mimic their positive behavior.

-Try branding your live thermometer, donation form and sign up page with your org’s logo and event colors and make sure to recognize donors on-screen to encourage more giving.
+Try branding your live thermometer, donation form, and sign-up page with your organization’s logo and event colors, and make sure to recognize donors on-screen to encourage more giving.